hugeblank/allium-peripherals/README.md

 of framework.

-I would like to give a huge(blank) thanks for all the users on the fabric community discord for helping me make this mod a reality, from shouting at me to refresh gradle, to dealing with my mental breakdown while trying to implement block entities.
+I would like to give a huge(blank) thanks for all the users on the fabric community discord for helping me make this mod a reality, from shouting at me to refresh gradle, to dealing with my ineptitude while trying to implement block entities.
 I'd also like to thank [SquidDev](https://github.com/SquidDev) in particular for assisting me when I came across issues with the CC end of the mod.